Index

 fxDetachClassBehavior(mixed $sender, TClassBehaviorEventParameter $param) : mixed

-the class is instanced.
-Only when the class to which the behavior is being added is in this
+This is the method registered for all instanced objects should a class behavior be removed after the class is instanced.
+Only when the class to which the behavior is being added is in this object's class hierarchy, via {@see getClassHierarchy}, is the behavior removed from this instance.

 public